Code-Institute-Submissions/ConnorSargent-FreelancePhotographerWebsite_JuneResub/README.md

 <img src="documentation/screenshots/screenshot-1.PNG">

-        2. The user has two options, click the call to action button which will allow the user to learn more about the photogrpher and book a photoshoot or scroll down which will allow the user to learn more about photoshoots with links to about & enquire and the respective galleries.
+        2. The user has two options, click the call to action button which will allow the user to learn more about the photographer and book a photoshoot or scroll down which will allow the user to learn more about photoshoots with links to about & enquire and the respective galleries.

 <img src="documentation/screenshots/screenshot-2.PNG">